harwoeck/wiki-sdk/source/index.html.md

 }
 ```

 This command can be used to determine the amount of people within the player's action area.
 The value is returned as `int`.
-The zone is a 11x11 matrix with the player in it's center.
+The zone is a `11x11 matrix` with the player in its center.

 The example below would return `4`.